cooperwalbrun/pychan/README.md

 for thread in fourchan.get_threads("b"):
     # Iterate over all posts in each thread
     for post in fourchan.get_posts(thread):
-        # Do stuff with the post
+        # Do stuff with the post - refer to the model documentation in pychan's README for details
         print(post.text)
 ```